 Enjoy hands-on learning for all ages throughout the Museum and in the 3,000 sq. ft Casa dos Botes Discovery Center, where you can row an Azorean whaleboat, set sail, spot a whale from the top mast, and learn about navigation.
 The Discovery Center honors the legacy and heritage of the Portuguese Community. ("Casa dos Botes" is Portuguese for "boat house.")

-Browse the children’s gift kiosk in the Discovery center or shop for the perfect souvenir in The White Whale gift shop, located next to the Admissions Desk.
+Browse the children’s gift kiosk in the Discovery Center (open in the summer and for some public school holidays.)
+Any day we're open, shop for the perfect souvenir in The White Whale gift shop, located next to the Admissions Desk.
 You'll find a good selection of books, clothing, toys, jewelry, and gift items.

 Don't miss the Museum's maritime exhibits in the historic Mariners' Home on Johnny Cake Hill.
 Mariners' Home admission is included in your Whaling Museum ticket price.
 Right next door is the Seamen's Bethel, made famous in Herman Melville's novel Moby-Dick.
 (Bethel admission is by donation.)

 Ready for a break?
-“Tia’s at the Museum” offers light refreshments on select days in Harbor View Gallery.
-Or try one of the outstanding restaurants located within a few blocks of the museum.
+Try one of the outstanding restaurants and cafes located within a few blocks of the museum.
 Didn't see everything?
-Come back tomorrow - your Whaling Museum admission ticket is good for two consecutive days.
+Come back tomorrow - your Whaling Museum admission receipt is good for two consecutive days.